Alice Nielsen: Opera

 In the Spring of 1905, Nielsen returned to London's Covent Garden to perform in several Mozart operas.
 She joined the roster of the San Carlo Opera Company (SCOC), at that time a touring arm of the Teatro di San Carlo of Naples led by Henry Russell, the following fall for their guest Fall season in residence at Covent Garden with Enrico Caruso and Antonio Scotti.
-Their La Bohème was regarded as a masterpiece of ensemble performance.
+Their La bohème was regarded as a masterpiece of ensemble performance.
 After the SCOC's Fall season in London ended, the company became its own separate entity under the direction of Russell, severing ties with the opera house in Naples and moving its base of operations to Boston.
 Nielsen went with the company back to America and was involved in the company's annual North American tours and performances in Boston for several years.

 In summer 1906, Nielsen joined Eleonora Duse and Emma Calvé in a joint program of related operas and dramas to open the Shuberts' Waldorf Theatre.
 One night Duse would act Camille, the next evening Nielsen would sing Traviata.
 That fall, Nielsen toured America with the SCOC presenting opera concerts featuring a shortened version of Donizetti's Don Pasquale.
 After a difficult debut in New York City, she became a hit by springtime in Chicago, San Francisco, Los Angeles, and Dallas.

 In winter 1907, Nielsen returned to America with Lillian Nordica, Florencio Constantino and a full company for the SCOC's season at New Orleans' French Opera House.
-During their subsequent North American tour, the group was considered by critics as superior to the touring Met Company, which had preceded Nielsen in LA, Chicago and Boston.
+During their subsequent North American tour, the group was considered by critics as superior to the touring Met Company, which had preceded Nielsen in Los Angeles, Chicago and Boston.
 Their Chicago season was sponsored by the Bryn Mawr Alumnae Association.

 At the end of the tour, in Boston's Park Theatre during March 1908, the SCOC presented a week of nightly grand opera performances featuring Nielsen and Constantino.
-The renditions of La Bohème and Faust at the Park Theatre created such a sensation that Boston's music patron Eben Jordan offered to build a new opera house for the SCOC's director Henry Russell and his company.
+The renditions of La bohème and Faust at the Park Theatre created such a sensation that Boston's music patron Eben Jordan offered to build a new opera house for the SCOC's director Henry Russell and his company.
 The plan was quickly realized, and the newly formed Boston Opera Company under Russell's leadership gave their first performance for the opening of the Boston Opera House on November 8, 1909, with a performance of La Gioconda with Nordica in the title role.
-Nielsen and Nordica were the company's two leading sopranos during its six years of operation from 1909-1915.
+Nielsen and Nordica were the company's two leading sopranos during its six years of operation from 1909 to 1915.

-She also debuted at The Metropolitan Opera and Opéra de Montréal.
+She also debuted at the Metropolitan Opera and Opéra de Montréal.
 Her artist allies for the project included Loie Fuller, Josef Urban and Anna Pavlova.
 Within six years, however, Boston Opera folded amid the turmoil of World War I. The magnificent building, designed by the team which created Symphony Hall, was located across from New England Conservatory's Jordan Hall and has since been demolished.